Royal Enfield Bullet: Since 2007

 As a result of work spanning several years, a new set of engines was introduced.
 These were the unit construction engines (UCE).
 The 350 cc UCE found use in the domestic model Thunderbird TwinSpark in a configuration with two sparkplugs per cylinder, with an integrated 5-speed left-shift gearbox.
 It has not been featured on any of the Bullet models, domestic or otherwise.
 By 2011, the old cast-iron engine had been completely phased out, including in the Standard 350 model.
 Now all Royal Enfield bikes are only available with the all-aluminium UC engine.

 The 500 cc UCE features fuel injection system, and has greater power than any Royal Enfield 500 cc motor.
 The 500 cc UCE, with an integrated five-speed gearbox, powers the current Bullet Classic model.
 Starting in 2009, this engine was available only in the EU to satisfy emissions regulations, but As of 2010 it is available in the United States under two frame models, the Bullet Classic C5, or the Bullet G5, which looks similar and shares paneling with the earlier AVL Electra models.
 In 2011 a third export model, the B5, was introduced combining the newer 500 cc UCE engine with the traditional Indian domestic tank and frame.

 In 2017 Royal Enfield equipped Bullet 500 models with Euro 4 compliance which included ABS brakes for front and rear and a better emission control system.

 Since 2020

 Royal Enfield has officially confirmed that they will cease production of their 500cc engine.
 The majority of their sales comes from the 350cc models and the demand for the 500cc models started to decline in the Indian markets especially after the introduction of the 650 twins.
 It is to be discontinued in India from March 31 since the Bharat Stage VI emission norms will make them unviable.
 The company will upgrade its line up of 350cc motorcycles instead for Indian markets and promote its 650cc motorcycles as its primary export drivers.

 In 2022, the BS6 Bullet 350 starts at an ex-showroom price of ₹1.27 lakh in India.

+Since 2023

+The Next Generation Bullet 350 launched on September 1, 2023.
+It has a retro style and is priced at ₹1.74 lakh (US$2,090) in India.
+In January 2024 Royal Enfield Bullet 350 was launched in two new colors- Military Silver Black and Military Silver Red.